 — Can be specified by the profile authority, as well as by the address owner (“my address should be shown this way”).

-Each ShowTemplate should also provide an example for display purposes (e.g., Help section).
+Each DisplayTemplate should also provide an example for display purposes (e.g., Help section).

-ShowTemplates should support RTL languages as well as horizontal and vertical layouts.
+DisplayTemplates should support RTL languages as well as horizontal and vertical layouts.

-Form Templates
+Address Input Template (Address Input Template)

 This section shows how an Input Form can be rendered according to the addressClass requirements.
 It should be assumed that users will not be often able enter an address thoroughly in the correct, detailed structure.
 Therefore, the form should be easy to understand and take into account that easy addressClass switching is important.